 - Menstrual pains

-Thai Bone Setting as a general practice within Thai Massage
+Bone Setting as a General Practice within Thai Massage

 Many receivers and practitioners are acquainted with the so-called “Bone Cracks” or “Cracking” in Thai Massage.
 Usually, cracking (or realignment) happens spontaneously and automatically during a Thai Massage session when muscles get relaxed: bones or joints simply go/flip back into their natural position, which feels and sounds like a “pop” or “crack.”